Qazeer/artefacts.help/pages/windows/registry_usb_activity.md

   - The volume friendly name in the `VolumeLabel` value.

   - The associated [drive type](https://learn.microsoft.com/en-us/dotnet/api/system.io.drivetype)
     in the `DriveType` value.
-Both hard disks / SSDs and storage devices (such as USB keys) appear to be associated with the value `3` (on Windows 10).
+Both hard disks/SSDs and storage devices (such as USB keys) appear to be associated with the value `3` (on Windows 10).

 The last written timestamp of the key is an indicator of when a volume was last